andrew/ultimate-awesome/README.md

 - [ai-audio-tools](https://github.com/theelderemo/ai-audio-tools) - Community list of AI tools for audio and music.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
 - [Awesome-Multilingual-LLMs-Papers](https://github.com/tjunlp-lab/Awesome-Multilingual-LLMs-Papers) - Awesome-Multilingual-LLMs-Papers.
+- [awesome-ai-testing](https://github.com/tugkanboz/awesome-ai-testing) - A curated list of AI-powered testing tools, frameworks, and resources for QA engineers.
+From test generation to self-healing automation, MCP-based testing, LLM evaluation, and more.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.
 - [awesome-toolbox](https://github.com/upgundecha/awesome-toolbox) - A curated list of awesome tools for software development, testing, and productivity published on my Twitter handle. .
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.